BlunterMonk/our_archive/README.md

 "And this is your second option"
 ```

-You can use the word "all" to apply the command to all characters.
+You can use the word "all" to apply the command to all characters on screen.
+All the rules of the character command apply here.
 This will highlight all characters on screen, and apply any emotes, animations, and dialogue for all of them at once.
-[all - _ - <animation/emote>]
+[all - <action> - <animation_name>]
 <dialogue>
 example:
 ```